woodystock/MarsRoverSimulation/README.md

         LMLM

 will try to move the robot "<b>left, forward, left, forward</b>" in that order.
-If it encounters the boundries of the plateau, or another robot, it will stop and not follow any more of the path.
+If it encounters the boundries of the plateau, or another robot, it will stop at its current position and direction and not continue with any more of the path.
 <br>After this, you can then repeat inputs indefinitly for new rovers and movement paths...

 ## Using a single function call
-All the functionality of this program can be run through a single command in the mars_rover_console.js
+All the functionality of this program can be run through a single command in the [mars_rover_console.js](src/mars_rover_console.js)

 ```javascript
 function handleMarsRoverConsoleInputs(...inputs)